CityOfNewYork/nyc-core-framework/README.md

 # NYC Core Framework

-NYC Core Framework is an open-source front end toolkit for building modern, accessible websites and applications.
-Natura11y's simple codebase is easy to understand and reduces the need for package managers and third-party dependencies.
+The NYC Core Framework is an open-source front end toolkit for building modern websites and browser-based applications.
+Our lightweight codebase is easy to understand—and at the same time—provides a wealth of accessible components ideal for projects of any size and complexity.

 ## Description